z-katas/certifiable-kata/usecases/hmw-ai-grading-short-answers.md

 - Each submission requires **3 hours** of expert evaluation, limiting grading capacity to **200 candidates per week**.
 - With planned expansion to **2,000 candidates weekly**, grading workload would surge to **6,000 hours per week**, overwhelming available experts.
 - The **$300K per week** cost of manual grading makes scaling financially unsustainable.
-- Inconsistent grading across experts leads to **scoring variability and delays in feedback**, impacting candidate experience.
+- Grading inconsistencies, including negative bias (grading lower than deserved) that may harm candidates and positive bias (grading higher than deserved) that may impact Certifiable, Inc., contribute to scoring variability and delays in feedback, ultimately affecting the candidate experience.

 ## Problem Statement & Scope